Kathy K. Carr, Executive Director

 Melissa Thompson, CHA, Director of House Operations

 When asked what her super power is Melissa will reply, “hugging” and “driving in winter weather”.
 Her personality shines as much here in Winston-Salem as it did in her hometown of Stafford, NY.
-Here, she transitioned from running hotels to running a non-profit “hotel”.
+In 2010, she transitioned from managing hotels to managing a non-profit “hotel”.
 Why the change?
 When her first son was born, he was transferred to UNC Hospital for care.
 She wished that she had known about the Ronald McDonald House, because the time that she spent on the road could have been spent closer to her son, who passed away after four short days.
 When Melissa heard about the opportunity at the Family House, she knew that she could put her heart into making the Family House a loving home.
 In her spare time, she enjoys spending time with her family, traveling, and volunteering with her church.
 Melissa began attending Salem College in spring 2012 part-time to finish up a degree she had set aside 25 years earlier and graduated spring 2017 earning her BA in Communications with a minor in Not-for-Profit Management.

 Tracy Geiger, Development Director

-Having lived in Upstate New York and Orlando, Florida, Tracy considers herself a half back and now calls Winston Salem “home”!
-Having been in the hospitality business for more than a decade, she was looking for something other than sales, so wasn’t exactly sure about the newly created development position until she met Kathy Carr and felt a connection to the mission and families and a pull to step outside her comfort zone.
-The Family House introduced their first major fundraiser called “Men Who Cook” in March, 2015 and Tracy looks forward to growing that event along with meeting all the wonderful new contacts that came out to support our cause.
-When not promoting awareness and looking for ways to bring additional support to the Family House, she travels to Hilton Head and the Bluffton area of SC to visit family and friends, one of her favorite week-end get aways.
-She and hubby Rich are adjusting to their empty nest and visiting sons in Raleigh and Atlanta, now that both sons have finished college and branching out on their own !
+Having lived in Upstate New York and Orlando, Florida, Tracy considers herself a half back and 7 years later considers Winston Salem “home”!
+The Family House introduced their first major fundraiser called “Men Who Cook” in March 2015, and Tracy looks forward to growing that event along with meeting all the new contacts that came out to support our cause.
+When not promoting awareness and looking for ways to bring additional contributions and support to the Family House, she travels to Hilton Head and the Bluffton area of SC to visit family and friends, one of her favorite week-end get always.
+She and hubby Rich are adjusting to their empty nest and visiting sons in Raleigh and Atlanta, now that both have finished college and on their own !
 She is new to yoga and enjoying the challenge and calming affect the classes provide!

 Lisa Northrop, CAVNC, Director of Community Relations